James O. Ramsay: Interests

 With his background in English literature, Ramsay has long been an inveterate reader.
 Ramsay's favourite fiction author is George Eliot.
 "In my mind she stands head and shoulders above everybody else in the whole field of English literature, the giant among giants."
 His favourite biography concerns Sir William Osler, born in rural Ontario, Canada in 1849, who went on to become one of the four founding fathers of Johns Hopkins Hospital, and made pioneering contributions to the system of medical residency.

-During his youth and adult years, Ramsay was an keen cyclist.
+During his youth and adult years, Ramsay was a keen cyclist.
 At age 16 he completed a 1400 km journey though the Canadian Rockies, much of it on a one-track logging road that subsequently became the Yellowhead Highway.
 Later on, during his European sabbaticals, he sought out bicycle routes used in the professional tour.
 Due to his own misjudgement, he was once taken off the Col du Galibier by ambulance in an advanced state of hypothermia.